Problems with industrial revolution 4.0 in south africa

 Consensus Meter

 The Fourth Industrial Revolution (4IR) encompasses advanced technologies such as artificial intelligence (AI), big data, robotics, and the Internet of Things (IoT).
-While 4IR promises significant advancements, its implementation in South Africa faces numerous challenges.
-This synthesis explores the key issues related to the adoption and impact of 4IR in South Africa, drawing insights from multiple research papers.
+While these technologies promise significant advancements, their implementation in South Africa faces numerous challenges.
+This article explores the key issues hindering the adoption and benefits of 4IR in South Africa.

 Infrastructure and Governance Issues